-At CCS, we make use of several career questionnaires and self-appraisal exercises to stimulate and focus discussion.
+At CCS, we make use of several career questionnaires, psychometric tests and self-appraisal exercises to stimulate and focus discussion.
 No single questionnaire or exercise can produce the ‘right’ answer.
 However, it may contribute significantly to the overall picture.
 Your Career Coach will help you identify recurring themes from the different exercises, thereby increasing your clarity and confidence in the results.
 This acts as a sound basis for developing a picture of your future direction.

-Career Questionnaires: Interest
+Career Questionnaires: Interests

 These act as a basis for discussing what really motivates you.
 Your interests are the key to your energy, and your likely commitment.

-Career Questionnaires: Personality
+Psychometric Questionnaires: Personality

-Personality career questionnaires can be important as they give you ideas on your suitability for a variety of work environments, your strengths for coping with different people in differing situations, and whether you are likely to work better in a team or in a more self-sufficient role.
+Personality questionnaires can be important as they give you ideas on your suitability for a variety of work environments, your strengths for coping with different people in differing situations, and whether you are likely to work better in a team or in a more self-sufficient role.

 Self-Appraisal Exercises and Other Questionnaires